Exploring Stoneware

 Compare

-Compare this bottle with the penny lick ice cream glass on this site.
+Compare the ginger beer bottles with the penny lick ice cream glass on this site.
 Both items stopped being used because of concerns about hygiene.
 Would you use either?

 Role play making a telephone call to complain to the manufacturers, explaining your hygiene concerns about one of these products, or act out the scene of complaining in a café.